mtassia/TIAMMAt/README.md

 # RelaxedDomainSearch
+#### Revising domain profile HMMs using empiracle datasets to capture sequence variation in non-model species and improve homologous sequence identification.

 ---

-Code associated with domain HMM model revision for use in non-model species protein evolution studies.

 Description: [More to come]

 ---